rands0n/stretch/README.md

 # Stretch

-:construction: A collection of LESS variables, mixins and functions
+A collection of LESS variables, mixins and functions

 ## Getting Started